muryulia/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Solution.md

 ![New query (18)](https://user-images.githubusercontent.com/98699089/153703951-018c16d6-51bc-4d73-ba8b-8fc4a3d836c6.png)

 There is sale drop in the 'unknown' age group on the weeks 17, 25 and 32, and in the Retirees age group on the weeks 15 and 17.

+Let's check the total sales for 12 weeks before and after 2020-06-15 by age:

 ```sql
 SET